 April 2018.
 The tomb’s gorgeous centerpiece is this lotus pond, also known as Luu Khiem Lake.
 The little island to the right was where Tu Duc used to hunt game that had been gamely (sorry) placed there for his convenience.

 April 2018.
 You can go right up to the water’s edge through one of the lake’s two pavilions.
 The structure I’m peering out at is where Tu Duc would go and recite poetry while his many women kept the supply of compliments flowing.
 What a life!
 The Tomb of Emperor Tu Duc is located about five kilometers outside the centre of Hue.
 It’s open daily between the hours of 06:30-17:00.
 Entrance tickets go for 100.000VND (£3.30/€3.70/$4.30).

-For more on the many things to see and do in the region, why not leaf through my other 5s on Hue.
+For more on the many things to see and do in the region, why not leaf through my other articles on Hue.

 Like these?
-Check out many more My 5s from all over Vietnam.
+Check out many more of my pieces from all over Vietnam.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.